Creating crawlers

 This means that you must always supply an URL, and that you can supply a

-.
+text without a title.
 The following are all valid ways to create a

 CrawlerImage(url)